Explicit coverings of families of elliptic surfaces by squares of curves: K3 surfaces

-Note that the intersection of $S$ with any of the $2$-torsion sections is $0$.
+Combining Proposition \ref{prop:explicit-corr} and Proposition \ref{prop:g-s-isogeny} gives an explicitly computable correspondence between $C_3^2$ and $K_{gs}$. \begin{remark} Laterveer proved \cite[Theorem 3.1]{laterveer} that K3 surfaces of degree $8$ with a faithful symplectic action of $(\Z/2\Z)^4$ are motive-finite, by showing that the quotients are double covers of $\P^2$ branched along six lines and invoking the results of \cite{paranjape}.
+He suggested \cite[Remark 3.3]{laterveer} that it would be interesting to prove an analogous result for other families of K3 surfaces with a faithful symplectic action of $(\Z/2\Z)^4$.
+In light of the result of Garbagnati and Sarti \cite[Theorem 8.6 (2)]{g-s}, there is such a family of K3 surfaces that admits a map to the $K_{gs}$, and Laterveer's arguments now show that these are also motive-finite.

+We believe, as suggested by Laterveer, that this should be possible for all K3 surfaces with an action of $(\Z/2\Z)^4$, and in fact we have a construction for one more family.
+We may return to this in future work. \end{remark}

+\begin{remark} Recall that in Definition \ref{def:our-pic-short} we defined $L_1$ as a certain lattice of rank $16$ and signature $(1,15)$ containing a sublattice $L_0$ isometric to $\H + D_4 + A_1^9$ with quotient $\Z \oplus (\Z/2\Z)^2$.
+We suppose given a fibration as in Definition~\ref{def:mk1} (cf.~Figure \ref{fibrationPhi} and Theorem \ref{thm:image-is-k3}), with nine singular fibres of type $I_2$, one of type $I_0^*$, and Mordell-Weil group $\Z \oplus (\Z/2\Z)^2$.
+Recall the notation: the section $0_{\phi_1}$ has been chosen as the origin, the $T_i$ are the torsion sections, and $G$ is a generator of the Mordell-Weil group modulo torsion that passes through the nonzero component of all the $\tA_1$ fibres.
+Let the $a_i, b_i$ be respectively the zero and nonzero components of the $I_2$ fibres, and the $d_i$ for $0 \le i \le 3$ the reduced components of the $I_0^*$, where $d_0$ is the zero component.
+By \cite[Lemma 1.18]{cz}, the canonical height of the section~$G$ is $3/2$.
+Note that the intersection of $G$ with any of the $2$-torsion sections is $0$.
 This can be checked from \cite[Lemma 1.18]{cz} or directly by writing down the classes of the $2$-torsion sections in $L_0 \otimes \Q$. \end{remark}

-We suppose given a fibration as in Theorem \ref{thm:image-is-k3}, with nine singular fibres of type $I_2$, one of type $I_0^*$, and Mordell-Weil group $\Z \oplus (\Z/2\Z)^2$.
-Recall the notation: the section $T_0$ has been chosen as the origin, the other $T_i$ are the torsion sections, and the $J_i$ generate the Mordell-Weil group modulo torsion and satisfy $J_0 + T_i = J_i$.
-(Recall that $J_0$ is distinguished from the other $J_i$ by satisfying $(J_0,T_0) = 1$, while all the other $(J_0,T_i)$ are equal to $0$.)
-In addition, the $a_i, b_i$ are respectively the zero and nonzero components of the $I_2$ fibres, and the $d_i$ for $0 \le i \le 3$ are the reduced components of the $I_0^*$, where $d_0$ is the zero component.

-\begin{prop} On the surface $K$ there is an elliptic fibration with one singular fibre of type $I_2^*$, one of type $I_3$ or $IV$, and six of type $I_2$.
-Its Mordell-Weil group is $\Z/2\Z$, and the nonzero section passes through the zero component of the $I_3$ or $IV$, the zero component of every $I_2$, and the component of the $I_2^*$ that is at distance $2$ from the zero component.
-If there is an $I_3$ fibre, then there is one singular irreducible fibre; if an $IV$, then none. \end{prop}
+\begin{prop} On the surface $K$ there is an elliptic fibration $\phi_3$ with one singular fibre of type $I_2^*$, one of type $I_3$ and six of type $I_2$.
+Its Mordell-Weil group is $\Z/2\Z$, and the nonzero section passes through the zero component of the $I_3$ the nonzero component of every $I_2$, and the reduced component of the $I_2^*$ that is at distance $2$ from the zero component.
+There is one $I_1$ fibre. \end{prop}